GeReimers/SuperHeroMe/README.md

-This is a sample application for building a clone of [Reddit](https://www.reddit.com/).
-[Link to detailed article about how this was developed](https://www.sitepoint.com/reddit-clone-react-firebase/).
-This is based on the reddit-project of https://github.com/ghoshnirmalya/reddit-clone.
+This is a simple application for the TechLabs project "SuperHeroMe".
+The feed page is based on the reddit-project of https://github.com/ghoshnirmalya/reddit-clone while other elements are built with the Chakra UI framework.

 ## Overview